“It’s not the camera, it’s the lens”.

 - Get a 50mm prime lens to record from home and away from the camera.

-- Get a 18mm lens to show more of your surroundings while holding the camera.
+- Get an 18mm-ish lens to show more of your surroundings while holding the camera in selfie mode.

-Considering that a Canon 70D costs an extra $100 with the kit lens, and that you would need to pay around $275 for both prime lenses (one 24mm and one 50mm), this extra $175 is well worth, since you’ll get 10 times better quality.
+Considering that a Canon 70D costs an extra $100 with the kit lens and that you would need to pay around $275 for both prime lenses (one 24mm and one 50mm), this extra $175 is well worth it since you’ll get 10 times better quality.

 This is why any person with experience buying DSLRs will tell you to skip the kit lens.
 Sooner or later, you will want a prime lens because of its high quality and cheap price.
 So why not buy it now and save $100 by skipping the stock lens?